hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 (DoT) [@!RFC7858] and DNS-over-HTTPS (DoH) [@RFC8484], and a proposal for DNS-over-QUIC [@I-D.ietf-dprive-dnsoquic].
-There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers (ADoT) [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritatives might work, e.g., [@I-D.vandijk-dprive-ds-dot-signal-and-pin].
-However there is currently no RFC that specifically defines authoritative support for DNS-over-TLS.
+There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritatives might work, e.g., [@I-D.vandijk-dprive-ds-dot-signal-and-pin].
+However there is currently no RFC that specifically defines recursive to authoritative DNS-over-TLS (ADoT).

 [@!RFC7626] established that stub client DNS query transactions are not public and needed protection, but on zone transfer